 There are other examples of counterfeit games of course.
 Pandemic by Z-Man Games was mentioned in a Board Game Geek thread, but there are many, many more.
 A lot of different publishers are affected by the issue and do what they can to warn potential customers and reduce the damage fakes can cause.
 After all, counterfeit copies are usually of poor quality and therefore they affect the game experience and tarnish the view that people have of a publisher or the hobby as a whole.
 Designers clearly also lose out on royalties for sold copies, and of course publishers lose revenue.
 Distributors suffer similarly.

-The extent of the issue shows that our hobby has become mainstream enough to make it worthwhile for unscrupulous people to create counterfeit copies of popular games in order to profit from unsuspecting customers.
 So the message is clear: if you buy from a large, trusted website, make sure who the actual seller is and if they can be trusted.
 However, you’re much better off supporting your friendly local games store, whose stock will have come from a reputable distributor or directly from the publisher.
 Alternatively buy from dedicated online board game stores – see my Useful Links page for those that I trust.
 We can all do our bit to help with this issue.